NuGrid/NuDocker/README.md

 ## Building the docker images
 If you want to try different combinations of Ubuntu, MESA-SDK versions, or would like to add additional software to the nudome images build your own Docker image.
-In the `build_docker_images` directory use the `make` command to build either of the targets `nudome14`, `nudome16` or `nudome18`.
+In the `build_docker_images` directory use the `make` command to build the three _nudome_ versions.
 Edit the `makefile` to specify version numbers for the template target `nudomexx`.

 The `make` command will replace insert the version numbers into the `Dockerfile` based on the `Dockerfile_template`.
 Any additional packages you may want to install using Ubuntu's package manager `apt-get` may just be added to the `apt_packages_nudome.txt` file.